-The site shall accommodate a minimum parent vehicle queue for student drop-off and pickup.
+The site shall accommodate a minimum parent vehicle queue for student drop-off and pick-up.

-- 1. The minimum number of parent vehicles to be accommodated shall be calculated by multiplying the school's maximum dismissal student enrollment by release time.
+- The minimum number of parent vehicles to be accommodated shall be calculated by multiplying the school's maximum dismissal student enrollment by release time.
 A value of 0.10 shall be required for traditional public schools with walking and busing to school.
 A value of 0.15 shall be required for magnet, charter, and private schools that generate a greater number of parent vehicles trips than an average neighborhood school.
-The engineer may provide values based on observations of existing comparable school sites, subject to the Town Traffic Engineer's approval. - 2.
-The minimum vehicle queue length shall be calculated by multiplying the number of parent vehicles by 25 feet. - a) The entire vehicle queue should be contained within the school site and/or on c) School Traffic Circulation Overview
+The engineer may provide values based on observations of existing comparable school sites, subject to the Town Transportation Engineering Manager's approval. - 2.
+The minimum vehicle queue length shall be calculated by multiplying the number of parent vehicles by 25 feet.

-- a consenting adjacent shared-use site. - b) The length of an adjacent right turn lane may be added to the minimum required queue if approved by the Town Traffic Engineer.
+- a) The entire vehicle queue should be contained within the school site and/or on a consenting adjacent shared-use site. - b) The length of an adjacent right turn lane may be added to the minimum required queue if approved by the Town Transportation Engineering Manager.